MengYuan-UW/MengYuan-UW.github.io/index.md

 ## About Me

+- I am currently working as a Senior Associate, Quantitative Analysis in non-retail risk modeling team at NAB.
-- I am currently working as a manager in the Asset Liability Management risk modeling team at Scotiabank.
+- Before joinig NAB, I worked as a manager in the Asset Liability Management risk modeling team at Scotiabank.
 - I received my Ph.D. degree in Statistics at the University of Waterloo under the supervision of [Dr. Changbao Wu](http://sas.uwaterloo.ca/~cbwu/) and [Dr. Pengfei Li](http://sas.uwaterloo.ca/~p4li/index.html).
 - I obtained my MMath in Statistics at the University of Waterloo under the supervison of [Dr. Paul Marriott](https://uwaterloo.ca/statistics-and-actuarial-science/people-profiles/paul-marriott) and my BEc in Financial Statistics and Risk Management from Southwestern University of Finance and Economics.

 ## Research Interests

-Density ratio models; Empirical likelihood; Data integration; \
+Credit risk; Density ratio models; Empirical likelihood; Data integration; \
 Non-probability survey samples; Biomedical and econometric applications.